Cranbourne, Victoria: Sports facilities and clubs

 Cranbourne has a three code sport facility known as the Cranbourne Racing Centre and Racecourse.
-This hosts the horse racing club called the Cranbourne Turf Club, which schedules around 22 race meetings a year including the Cranbourne Cup meeting in October.
+This hosts the horse racing club called the Southside Racing Club, which schedules around thirty race meetings a year including the Cranbourne Cup meeting in November.
 The second code is the Harness Racing Club which conducts regular meetings at its racetrack and the third code is the Cranbourne Greyhound Racing Club, which holds regular meetings.